andywyatte17/andywyatte17.github.io/doctor-who-list/how-to-bingewatch-class-who-skipwatch.md

 <sub>Season 22 (Colin Baker)</sub>

 I almost went with "maybe" for this one.
 The plot is not that great, but it looks fantastic.
-Classic Who's best director, Graeme Harper, returns with moving cameras and pleasing color and mise en scÃ¨ne.
+Classic Who's best director, Graeme Harper, returns with moving cameras and pleasing color and mise en scène.
 But the first episode sidelines the Doctor and Peri for so long that the story seems like it takes forever to get anywhere.
 Colin Baker's Doctor is gentler here.
 Still, is it worth it?
 Probably not.

+Story 143; 2 episodes - Revelation of the Daleks

+# Season 23 (Colin Baker)

-Season 23 (Colin Baker)
+## Summary - Season 23 (Colin Baker)

 For Colin Baker's second season, the writers decided to try for an extremely experimental approach: one massive story framed by a trial.
 The Doctor is on trial before the Time Lords, accused of genocide - the first three episode are retrospective pieces of evidence presented by the prosecution.
 All in all, the four episodes are known as Trial of a Timelord: